 If you are reading this then I’m guessing you may be a little worried about some of the thoughts or feelings you are having, or someone else is concerned and has asked you to read it.

-If you are feeling or thinking you are the only person who feels confused, worried, scared or that you cannot control your thoughts you are not alone, many young people do not ask for help because they believe that adults may think they are silly…… YOUR THOUGHTS ARE NOT SILLY.
+If you are feeling or thinking you are the only person who feels confused, worried, scared or that you cannot control your thoughts you are not alone, many young people do not ask for help because they believe that adults may think they are stupid…… YOUR THOUGHTS ARE NOT STUPID.

 It is often not until we get older that we understand the links between our thoughts, feelings and our behaviours.